PoliDevs/IM-API/README.md

 Its better to have a long variable name but, with a descriptive name like `var anotherUnnecesaryAndWeirdWithNoSenseVariable = ""` than `var varA = ""`.
 Try to avoid misspellings in the variable name.

 ### Rules about installing new modules: <a name="rules-about-installing-new-modules"></a>
-You can install new dependencies, to do that, simply reach out [@SantiagoRiveros] (https://www.github.com/SantiagoRiveros) (or simply email him to `santiagoriverosjasis@gmail.com`) to notify all of the dev team, and to make sure we are creating a consistent project.
+You can install new dependencies, to do that, simply reach out [@luisgimenez] (https://www.github.com/Luis1940-bot) (or simply email him to `luisglogista@gmail.com`) to notify all of the dev team, and to make sure we are creating a consistent project.

 # Endpoints List<a name="endpoints-list"></a>